 The cabin here contains paddles from almost every group that has done the river over the past twenty years.

-After the vertical topography, the splits is a
+After the vertical topography, the splits is a dramatic change.
+The water, although still moving along appreciably, is muddier.

 For the first time on the trip, we actually had lots of mosquitoes.
 Thankfully, they waited until now to 'bug' us!